 The other issue that can come up related to space is that kids that are in tight quarters tend to bicker and fight.
 It can be worth the extra money to pick a family car that will allow everyone to have some elbow room and a bit of their own space during long trips.

-This is a big item on the list and you will need to be sure that your family’s safety is covered by the features of the car that you are interested in buying.
-Older cars are inherently much less safe than new cars, and you might want to look into features that are offered in some larger cars like curtain airbags and other items that can prevent trauma during a car accident.
+This is a big item on the list and you need to be sure that your family’s safety is covered.
+Therefore make sure the features of the car that you are interested in buying.
+Older cars are inherently much less safe than new cars.
+Also, you might want to look into features that are offered in some larger cars.
+Cars like curtain airbags and other items that can prevent trauma during a car accident.

-You can pick a large cargo van for your family car, but these kinds of vans are often not equipped with all of the necessary safety features that you would ideally want to have in your family car.
+You can pick a large cargo van for your family car.
+Although, these kinds of vans may not have the necessary safety features you may want in your car.
 Make sure that your family is safe above almost everything else that you consider on this list.

 4. Auto Transport for Your New Family Car

 If you have found the perfect car online but it is not in your local area, you will need to think about auto transport to get the car to your location.
-This can be tough when you are considering shipping a large vehicle across the country or even across a few states.
+This can be tough when you are considering shipping a large vehicle across the country or a few states away.

 When working with an auto transport company for this kind of task, make sure that they are insured properly in case something happens to your car during its trip across the country to your home.
 You should also make sure that they are prepared to haul a large vehicle.
 Many smaller companies will not have the right trucks or trailers to haul a large SUV or van for you.

 A quality auto transport company will be willing and able to give you all of the details about your car’s transport upfront.
-Never work with an auto transport company that is not transparent about their insurance coverage, their quotes, or the delivery dates and arrangements related to the trip.
+Never work with an auto transport company that is not transparent about their insurance coverage.
+In addition, make sure they’re also transparent about their quotes, delivery dates and arrangements related to the trip.